data-to-insight/ssd-data-model/README.md

 ## Data Model

 The data model defines a set of Objects capturing LA Childrens Services data during the different stages of an individual's progress through the system(s).
+We publish for review the most [current data model](./docs/index.html).
 The data model also includes a number of Categories (dimensions) that are referenced from the Fields within a Record.

 We define a number of validators that will be used to check data quality.
 These may be structural validators, such as a field is required or has to be in a defined set (dimension), or relational validators, such as a date should be after another date as events should happen sequentially.